About Susan E. Barbour, Ed.D., Psychologist & Psychoanalyst

-With experience working in university, clinical and hospital setting, I’ve been in private practice for many years.
-I am a faculty member at the Wisconsin and Pittsburgh Psychoanalytic Institutes, and also Assistant Clinical Professor in the department of Psychiatry & Behavioral Medicine/Medical College of Wisconsin.
+I’ve worked in a variety of university, clinical and hospital settings and I’ve been in private practice for many years.
+I am a faculty member at the Wisconsin Psychoanalytic Institute and the Pittsburgh Psychoanalytic Institute and Assistant Clinical Professor in the Department of Psychiatry & Behavioral Medicine/Medical College of Wisconsin.

-My specialty is to provide depth and integrated work.
-Being a psychoanalyst has broadened my understanding of human experience and motives, and the way people’s personalities form repeated patterns in thinking and feeling.
+I work with you in a brief=focused way, or, if you are curious and want to invest in yourself, to provide depth and integrated work.
+Being a psychoanalyst has broadened my understanding of human experience and motives and the way people’s personalities form repeated patterns in thinking and feeling.
 With these understandings I can best be of help to you.